region-ersa/REGION/README.md

 You can learn more about REGION at <https://region.ersa.org>

-## Starting a New Quarto Project

-As a first step, we recommend creating a new quarto project using RStudio.
-Go to "File" > "New Project" and follow the prompt.

 ## Creating a New Article

 Next, use our template to create an article for REGION.
 To do